 - Publicize your book discussion once it has been approved using the supplied materials.

-- Host your discussion and have participants complete evaluation forms.
+- Host your discussion and have participants complete the provided evaluation forms.

 - Complete the program coordinator's report.